tiagopazhs/tiagopazhs/README.md

 Full Stack Engineer
 -------------------

 A track record of delivering innovative and user-centric applications.
 With 5+ years of hands-on experience in developing software across various platforms, APIs, third-party integrations, and databases.
 Proficient in utilizing a wide range of technologies and frameworks.
-Committed to delivering the best user experience and implementing reusable code for optimal results.
+Committed to delivering the best user experience and implementing reusable code.

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [tiago.paz](http://cv.codeshop.com.br/)